datahaki/tensor/README.md

 Library for tensor computations in Java 17, version `1.0.5`.

+Library for tensor computations in Java 11, version `1.0.5-jdk-11`.

 The tensor library was developed with the following objectives in mind
 * support for exact precision using integer fractions
 * support for calculation with physical units